Tesla Auto Insurance Review: Ratings and Quotes (2023)

 You may have questions if you’re considering Tesla car insurance.
 Here are the answers to common queries about Tesla’s insurance product.

 It may be.
 Only you can decide that.
 If you own a Tesla and like the insurance premiums it offers and what the policy covers — and you feel it beats the competition — you’ll probably think it’s worth it.
-Tesla claims that its insurance is generally 20% cheaper than other policies, but again, you’ll want to compare policies for yourself.
+Tesla claims that its insurance is generally 20% cheaper than policies from other insurers, but again, you’ll want to compare policies for yourself.

-The average cost of a Tesla car insurance policy depends on the model, but rates of $388 to $423 a month are normal, according to Insurify data.
+The average cost of a Tesla car insurance policy depends on the model, but average rates of $388 to $423 per month are normal, according to Insurify data.

 Drivers with one or more Teslas should consider getting insurance from Tesla.
 While it likely won’t be difficult to get quotes from other insurers — and some of them may have better rates — you may find that it’s easier and less expensive to have your insurance policy with the company that makes your cars.